 Positive airway pressure (PAP) therapy is the frontline treatment for obstructive sleep apnea.
 This form of therapy requires that the patient use the PAP device while sleeping on a regular basis.
 For patients prescribed PAP therapy, Sleep Centers of Texas provides the various PAP devices and related accessories and supplies such as masks, tubing, and filters at its facilities in San Antonio and Ennis.
 In addition to the initial equipment, Sleep Centers of Texas also provides on an ongoing basis the replacement supplies needed for long-term use of the PAP device.
 If you live in or around San Antonio and Ennis, Texas, schedule a consultation to learn more about your treatment options.
-You can book online or by phone.

 A positive airway pressure (PAP) device is an electrical device, small enough to be placed on a nightstand, that takes in air from the room, lightly pressurizes it, and then directs the pressurized air to the individual through tubing and a mask that fits over the nose or mouth.
 As the individual sleeps with the face or nasal mask on, the flow of pressurized air keeps the airway passages open and eliminates snoring and pauses in breathing caused by the sleep apnea.
 With use of the PAP device, breathing becomes regular, snoring stops, the patient is not awakened by lack of oxygen, and restful sleep is restored.